ledbruno/tailor/README.md

-# tailor-template
+# tailor

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library

 ## Usage